univention/provisioning-api/docs/about.rst

 Persistency
 -----------

-Data is persisted in a Redis server.
+Data is persisted in a NATS server.

 Filtering
 ---------